rayswilling/CV/README.md

 I am an independant thinker, fascinated with technology and sustainability megatrends.
 I am proactive and solutions-oriented, looking to harness my passion for programming.
 I love working hard on things I care about, and work well within diverse groups and independently while having a natural curiosity for how things work.

-I recently completed a Masters at Stellenbosch University.
-The day after I completed my studies, I applied for a UK ancestral visa and decided to focus all my time and energy in becoming a better software developer.
+Directly after I completed my masters in Sustainable Development at Stellenbosch University, I applied for a UK Ancestral Visa to move to London so I can focus all my time and energy on becoming a better software developer.

 **Please expand the drop downs below by clicking on them**